pyroll-project/pyroll-ring-model-thermal/README.md

 # PyRolL Ring Model Thermal

-Plugin for PyRoll providing a thermal approach based on the [ring model](https://github.com/pyroll-project/pyroll-ring-model).
+Plugin for PyRolL providing a thermal approach based on the [ring model](https://github.com/pyroll-project/pyroll-ring-model).

 For the docs, see [here](docs/docs.pdf).